 Base knowledge is provided to specify the base components of digital logic in VHDL.
 Furthermore the designed circuits must be verified by simulation and will be synthesized to FPGA devices.

-Basics of the hardware description language VHDL will be given Tuesdays 12:00-13:30 online.
-Further information is given in the OLAT-system.
+Basics of the hardware description language VHDL and explanation of the tasks will be given Tuesdays 11:45-13:15 in 13-222.
+Further teaching material is provided in the OLAT system.

 Grundlagen der Informationsverarbeitung (EIT-EIS-314-V-2)